DrPaulBrewer/decorated-google-drive/README.md

 ### finding Paths with drive.x.findPath

 As of Oct 2017, the Google Drive REST API and googleapis.drive nodeJS libraries do not let you directly search for `/work/projectA/2012/Oct/customers/JoeSmith.txt`.
+Therefore we provide an extension to do this search.

 The search can be done, by either searching for any file named JoeSmith.txt and possibly looking at duplicates, or by searching the root folder for `/work` then searching `/work` for `projectA` and continuing down the chain.
 In the library, I wrote functional wrappers on `googleapis.drive` so that `findPath` becomes a functional Promise `p-reduce` of an appropriate folder search